Pay per click advertising

 What is pay per click (PPC) advertising?

 Pay per click advertising is a way of showing your advert on the internet.
-Your advert is shown on a search engine when someone searches for keywords relevant to your business. ((It also applies to advertising on websites but I wouldn’t unless you know what you’re doing.))
+Your advert is shown on a search engine when someone searches for keywords relevant to your business.1

 You only pay for the advert when someone clicks on it to visit your website. ((You can pay for each appearance if you want.
 Don’t worry about that just yet.))
 In the UK, Google (of course) dominates PPC advertising through Google Adwords.